 The Arkansas Mortgage Servicer surety bond can cost anywhere between .75% to 5% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 $100,000 Mortgage Servicer Bond Cost